-One of the most rewarding DIY projects my husband and I have completed is the building of a custom backyard fire pit in our family’s tiny backyard.
-Spending time together relaxing, roasting marshmallows, and eating way too many s’mores is the perfect way to enjoy summer and fall evenings!
-This backyard fire pit posed some construction challenges, but at the end of the day, it was not a difficult project, and it’s one that YOU can do, too!
-Let me walk you through it all. . .
+One of the most rewarding DIY projects my husband and I have completed is building a fire pit in our family’s tiny backyard.
+Spending time together relaxing, roasting marshmallows, and eating way too many s’mores is the perfect way to enjoy the yard.
+It was not a difficult project, and I can’t wait to show you how to build a backyard fire pit of your own!

 Supplies Needed to Build a Backyard Fire Pit

 This post contains affiliate links.
 To read my full disclosure policy, please click here.

 - Landscape bricks (we used approximately 65 3″ x 8.2″ Mini Flagstone Wall bricks from Lowes)

 How to Build a Fire Pit in Your Backyard

 Before Building a Backyard Fire Pit – Things to Consider

 Before you build a fire pit in your backyard, there are a few things to take into consideration.
 The first is whether there are any buried cables in the area that you need to be careful of when digging.